onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Universal Identity

 Beaming vibe syncs - representational updates
+Religion is a shortcut to vibe sync - to synchrony, to coordination

 I’m conservative only to the extent that’s necessary for progress to be possible You don’t get to ruin the idea of progress for all of us